jpane24/OVtool/README.md

     #> [1] "Recommendation for reporting the sensitivity analyses"
     #> [1] "The sign of the estimated effect is expected to remain consistent when simulated unobserved
     confounders have the same strength of associations with the treatment indicator and outcome that are seen in 7 of the 8 observed confounders.
-In the most extreme observed case, eps7p_0, the estimated effect size is reduced by 126 percent of the observed raw effect size, 0.079.
+In the most extreme observed case in which the sign changes, the estimated effect size shifts from 0.079 to -0.02.
 The sign of the estimate would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0."
     #> [1] "Statistical significance at the 0.05 level is expected to be robust to unobserved
     confounders with strengths of associations with the treatment indicator and outcome that are seen in 4 of the 8 observed confounders.
 In the most extreme observed case, the p-value would be